 Armature Resistance Control of DC Motor

 The connection diagram of a shunt motor of the armature resistance control method is shown below.
 In this method, a variable resistor Re is put in the armature circuit.
-The variation in the variable resistance does not effect the flux as the field is directly connected across the supply mains.
+The variation in the variable resistance does not effect the flux as the field is directly connected to the supply mains.

 Now, let us consider a connection diagram of speed control of the DC Series motor by the armature resistance control method.

 By varying the armature circuit resistance, the current and flux both are affected.
-The voltage drop in the variable resistance reduces the applied voltage to the armature and as a result, the speed of the motor is reduced.
+The voltage drop in the variable resistance reduces the applied voltage to the armature, and as a result, the speed of the motor is reduced.